colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 That's super grim and as much as I entertained the notion, I like my theory better.
 My theory is that the world is complex, our lifespan is limited, and that every single communication / action is fundamentally a tradeoff.
 The way we are achieving progress is by broadening the choice of actions for future generations.
 Argument happens because we have limited representations of what are, in actuality, complex spaces.
 We have not achieved the understanding that we quite seek, but we are working to get there.

+Tables of Contents

+* things are complicated
+* our models for understanding suck
+* anchoring and needles in a haystack
+* bad actors
+* a truly liquid market
+* pivot to individualism

 ## things are complicated

 I struggled with depression a couple of years ago.
 The act of waking up and proceeding with the day felt like torture and I couldn't really feel anything.
 I didn't feel like I had anyone to rant to.